|Date of Birth||25 March 1977, Caracas, Venezuela|

 Mini Bio (1)

 Edgar Ramirez Arellano is a Venezuelan actor, born on March 25, 1977 in the city of San Cristobal (Tachira State, southwest Venezuela).
+He is the son of Soday Arellano, an attorney, and Filiberto Ramírez, a military officer.

 He was recognized as an actor after portraying "Cacique" in the popular venezuelan soap opera "Cosita Rica", aired through 2003 and 2004, lasting over 270 episodes.
 His debut as an international Hollywood actor was playing Choco, Domino Harvery's love interest in Tony Scott's Domino.